brave/qa-resources/wikitemplate-IPFS.md

 ## IPNS Keys

-- [ ] Prerequisites: Brave local node launched and local gateway configured.
+- [ ] Prerequisites: Brave local IPFS node launched and local gateway configured.
 Go to `Settings -> IPFS`, there should be an available `Set up your IPNS keys` option, which opens `brave://settings/ipfs/keys`

    ### `Publishing a local file using an IPNS key`